ipspace/blog/content/posts/2021/12/network-automation-container.md

 ```

 **Final tip**: if you're going to execute a series of automation commands, use `run-automation bash` to start a new shell within the automation container.

+For more details on building and running Docker containers, watch the _[Introduction to Docker](https://www.ipspace.net/Introduction_to_Docker)_ webinar.